Advising & Counseling

 So what is the difference between an Advisor and a Counselor?

-Advisors are professional staff who provide academic and career advising to students enrolled in their first year (0-24 credit hours).
-They are trained to help you with placement, academic planning, registration and course selection, career/educational guidance, identification of support services, as well as facilitate academic/student development workshops.
+Advisors are professional staff who provide academic and career advising to students enrolled in their first year (as of Fall 2018) through the completion of 30 credit hours.
+They are trained to assist you with academic placement, academic planning, registration and course selection, career/educational guidance, identification of support services, as well as facilitate academic/student development workshops.

 Please visit the Advising webpage for more information on the services advisors provide and to schedule a meeting with your advisor.